cyberark/conjur/design/proposals/identity_support.md

    to send the required parameters as part of the request body, which is also accepted by Okta.

+   Update: After setting up Conjur UI with an AuthnOIDC V2 instance backed by Identity, this concern does not require any changes to Conjur's OIDC client.
+   The client successfully authenticates with Identity as currently implemented.

 ### User Interface
 [//]: # "Describe user interface (including command structure, inputs/outputs, etc where relevant)"